Search for High-Energy Neutrino Emission from Radio-Bright AGN: Results and Discussions

 In the stacking analysis that correlates all the sources with all-sky muon-track events (Sec.~\ref{sec_StackingAnlys}), our results do not show any significance either.
-Moreover, our analysis shows that this catalog of radio-bright AGN could account for {\it at most} 30\% (95\% confidence level) of the total diffuse astrophysical neutrino flux, rather than {\it at least} 25\% found in Ref.~\cite{Plavin:2020emb}.
+Moreover, our analysis shows that this catalog of radio-bright AGN could account for {\it at most} 30\% (95\% confidence level) of the total diffuse astrophysical neutrino flux, in comparison to an estimated $\sim 25\%$ contribution found in Ref.~\cite{Plavin:2020emb}.